Skip to main content

 Troubleshooting

-• Authentication failures usually mean expired client secrets—rotate them in KV and redeploy Sync.
+• Authentication failures usually mean expired client secrets—rotate them in the integration config and confirm the agent is online.

-• Large tenants may hit rate limits; tune page_size and enable incremental sync by storing the last_seen cursor.
+• Large accounts may hit rate limits; tune page_size and enable incremental sync by storing the last_seen cursor.

 • For ingestion gaps, consult the Troubleshooting Guide and cross-check Faker vs. production statistics.